mfendri2/NTDS_Project_Team20/README.md

 Please think to change the name of the csv files to be able to run the code.
 These are the name of the different datasets we worked on :
 * usersdata.csv : this file contain the different users and they content features.
-* filtered_relations_1.csv : This file should contain the edges of the relation 1 between the nodes.
+* filtered_relations_1.csv : This file  contains the edges of the relation 1 between the nodes.
-* filtered_relations_2.csv : This file should contain the edges of the relation 2 between the nodes.
+* filtered_relations_2.csv : This file  contains the edges of the relation 2 between the nodes.
-* filtered_relations_4.csv : This file should contain the edges of the relation 4 between the nodes.
+* filtered_relations_4.csv : This file  contains the edges of the relation 4 between the nodes.
-* filtered_relations.csv : This file should contain the edges of the relation 5 between the nodes.
+* filtered_relations.csv : This file  contains the edges of the relation 5 between the nodes.
-* filtered_relations_7.csv : This file should contain the edges of the relation 7 between the nodes.
+* filtered_relations_7.csv : This file  contains the edges of the relation 7 between the nodes.

 These filtered relations files should be generated using the spammer_subnetwork.ipynb after downloading the full dataset from the link above. </p>